SonderJ/VPC_gen2_test/README.md

    So either upgrade your free Lite Account or someone who geives you access to his account

-   **Don't try to create resources through schematics with a Lite Account!**
+   **Don't try to create resources with Terraform/Schematics on a Lite Account!**

    Even if the `terraform plan` command completes successfully the `terraform apply` command will only make it half way through.
        It successfuly creates a VPC and security groups and maybe other "free" resources but it gets stuck when creating the actual VSI.
 It leaves you with a Zombie-VSI that remains in starting state and you will not be able to delete this VM (not with ´terraform destroy' nor manually through the GUI).
 The only way to get rid of this undead is to open a ticket and let the 3rd Level support kill him for you.